Günter Grass: Early life

 Grass was born in the Free City of Danzig on 16 October 1927, to Wilhelm Grass (1899–1979), a Lutheran Protestant of German origin, and Helene Grass (née Knoff, 1898–1954), a Roman Catholic of Kashubian-Polish origin.
-He referred to himself as Kashubian.
+He identified as Kashubian.
 Grass was raised a Catholic and served as an altar boy when he was a child.
 His parents had a grocery store with an attached apartment in Danzig-Langfuhr (now Gdańsk-Wrzeszcz).
-He had a sister, Waltraud, born in 1930.
+He had a younger sister, Waltraud, born in 1930.

 Grass attended the Danzig gymnasium Conradinum.
 In 1943, at age 16, he became a Luftwaffenhelfer (Air Force "helper").
-Soon thereafter, he was conscripted into the Reichsarbeitsdienst (National Labour Service).
+Soon thereafter, he was conscripted into the Reichsarbeitsdienst (Reich Labour Service).
 In November 1944, shortly after his 17th birthday, Grass volunteered for submarine service with Nazi Germany's Kriegsmarine, "to get out of the confinement felt as a teenager in his parents' house", which he considered stuffy Catholic lower middle-class.

-The Navy refused him and he was instead called up for the 10th SS Panzer Division Frundsberg in late 1944.
+After the Navy refused him, he was called up for the 10th SS Panzer Division Frundsberg in late 1944.
 Grass did not reveal until 2006 that he was drafted into the Waffen-SS at that time.
 His unit functioned as a regular Panzer Division, and he served with them from February 1945 until he was wounded on 20 April 1945.
 He was captured in Marienbad (now Mariánské Lázně, Czech Republic) and sent to a US prisoner-of-war camp in Bad Aibling, Bavaria.

 From 1946 to 1947, Grass worked in a mine and received training in stonemasonry.
 He studied sculpture and graphics at the Kunstakademie Düsseldorf.
-He also was a co-founder of Group 47, organized by Hans Werner Richter.
-Grass worked as a writer, graphic designer, and sculptor, travelling frequently.
+He also was a cofounder of Group 47, organized by Hans Werner Richter.
+Grass worked as a writer, graphic designer, and sculptor, traveling frequently.

 In 1953 he moved to West Berlin and studied at the Berlin University of the Arts.
 From 1960, he lived in Berlin as well as part-time in Schleswig-Holstein.
 In 1961 he publicly objected to the erection of the Berlin Wall.

 From 1983 to 1986, he held the presidency of the Academy of Arts, Berlin.